gigamike/angelhackmanila2019/README.md

  - Food and diet recommendations.
  - Gym program recommendations.
  - Nutrition Facts voice assistant.
- - Order supplements online.
+ - Order health products/supplements online.

 ”Big Mike” app recommend what kind of diet or food to eat, gym program and what supplement to take.
 User can order online through web or by voice assistant.

-What makes “Big Mike“ app unique is that its not just a web app but also an Alexa Skills app.
+What makes “Big Mike“ app unique is that its not just a web app but also runs on smart appliances.

 ## We used the following AWS Services: